Cost of Living Comparison Between Aruba and Canada Cost of Living Comparison Between Aruba and Canada

 Which country has higher housing costs?

-Should I move to Aruba or Canada?
+Should I move to Aruba or to Canada?

-It depends on what you're after.
-Aruba wins on affordability; Canada may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Aruba wins on affordability; Canada may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.

 Aruba vs other spots: cost of living compared